 At the age of 14 Hara made his solo debut with the Los Angeles Philharmonic.
 A frequent soloist with the Minnesota Orchestra, Hara has also soloed with the Philadelphia Orchestra, the Tucson Symphony, the Alabama Symphony, Aspen Chamber Symphony, Cedar Rapids Symphony, the Quad Cities Symphony, the Fargo-Moorhead Symphony, and the Monterey Symphony.

 An active chamber musician, Hara has performed at the Hong Kong Chamber Music Festival, the Sante Fe Chamber Festival, the Aspen Music Festival, Summerfest in La Jolla, Music in the Vineyards in Napa Valley, the Salt Bay Chamberfest in Maine, and the Bach Dancing and Dynamite Festival in Wisconsin.
 He has performed regularly with the Chamber Music Society of Minnesota and on the Minnesota Orchestra’s Chamber music series.
-This April he will perform on the Philharmonic's Chamber Music Series.
+Last month he performed on the Los Angeles Philharmonic’s Chamber Music Series.